-To work out how much you could be eligible to claim, click here to use our free R&D tax calculator.
+Obviously this is pretty unique to your specific business and the R&D work it has carried out.
+However, to work out how much you could be eligible to claim, why not enter your figures into our free R&D tax calculator.

 6) How does Tax Cloud work?

-1) Sign up with your company name and we automatically verify your details.
+Step 1) Sign up with your company name and we will automatically verify your details.

-4) Tax Cloud takes your project descriptions and costs and creates the R&D tax claim report.
-Myriad will submit this report to Revenue on your behalf and answer any questions raised by Revenue.
+Step 4) Tax Cloud takes your project descriptions and costs and creates the R&D tax claim report.
+Myriad will submit this report to Revenue on your behalf and, if Revenue then have any questions, will answer them.

 7) Why would I use Tax Cloud rather than my accountant or a specialist?

-Aside from the cost saving aspect, Tax Cloud has a whole host of features that benefit you and your business.
+As far as Tax Cloud is concerned, there’s a whole host of features that benefit you and your business.